 If the output reports that no ssh-agent is currently running, then:

 # 'man ssh-agent' for more details. ssh-add ~/.ssh/id_rsa [enter your passphrase when you are prompted for it] ssh-add -l [lists out what keys are loaded in the agent]

-4. Now the DoC gitlab should let you use git commands with no password or phrase required, for the lifetime of that ssh-agent process.
+4. Now the DoC gitlab server should let you use git commands with no password or phrase required, for the lifetime of that ssh-agent process.
 Logging out at the client end, or rebooting the client machine, will obviously terminate that ssh-agent and it's loaded key.
-If, for instance, that ssh-agent resides on your laptop, and you suspend your laptop rather than shut it down, this could mean that your ssh-agent process with it's loaded key survives for months!
-It is not necessary to be continuously on the Internet in the meantime.
-Note the downside: if someone else has possession of your laptop they can now impersonate you via password-less ssh indefinitely, send horrid emails, delete all your files etc. If that sounds too worrying, you can destroy the agent and it's loaded keys via:
+On the other hand, be aware of the security implications - suppose ssh-agent is running on your laptop, with your key loaded in.
+If you suspend your laptop rather than shut it down, and it gets stolen, the thief could resume it - complete with the right to modify your git repo on gitlab, and ssh into DoC shell servers as you and delete/corrupt all your files.
+To avoid this, when you have finished using ssh-agent, you should probably destroy the agent and it's loaded keys via: